AlexPodlesniuk/PolyPlot/README.md

   | TextBox |
   +---------+
 ```
-Despite intuition might suggest that Rectangle and Square (as well as Ellipse and Circle) should be in the same type group, it can easily lead
+Despite what intuition might suggest, Rectangle and Square (as well as Ellipse and Circle) are not grouped together.
+This approach avoids design limitations (preventing free changes to the widget type as needed) and potential Liskov Substitution Principle (LSP) violations from inheritance relationships.
-design limitation (we won't be able to freely change the type of the widget according to our need) as well as LSP violation if we will start to break
-contracts from inheritence relationship.

-An opposite decision was made for the TextBox widget, which was defined a special case of the Rectangle widget.
-On design level, it is agreed that all
-Rectangle invariants and contracts will be applicable for a Textbox as well.
+Conversely, the TextBox widget is defined as a special case of the Rectangle widget.
+At the design level, it is agreed that all Rectangle invariants and contracts are applicable to a TextBox as well.

-Dimensions are represented as different types in order to ensure type safety (Width should not be replaced with Height)
-as well as validating invariants like: "Height should be positive".
+Dimensions are represented as different types to ensure type safety (e.g., preventing Width from being replaced with Height) and to validate invariants, such as "Height must be positive."

 ### Drawing

-Defines abstractions that will be required for specific drawing implementations:
+Defines abstractions required for specific drawing implementations:

-ISurface - represents a surface where the plot will be drawn
+`ISurface`: Represents a surface where the plot will be drawn.

-IDrawable - represents a specifc for shape rendering logic
+`IDrawable`: Represents specific logic for shape rendering.

-IRenderOutput - represents a rendered output that surface will use
+`IRenderOutput`: Represents the rendered output that the surface will use.

 ### Drawing.Console

-Contains specific implementation for drawing the plot in the console.
-It uses System.Console to draw the plot.
-The main responsibilities for this module are to implement renderers for supported shapes and to provide a specific rendering logic for the console.
+Contains the specific implementation for drawing the plot in the console, using System.Console.
+The main responsibilities of this module are to implement renderers for supported shapes and provide specific rendering logic for the console.

+Drawing.* provides one of the main extensibility points for the solution.
+It allows us to add new rendering implementations (e.g., Drawing.File, Drawing.Web, etc.) without changing the core logic of the app.

 ### App
-As a deployable unit, we are using .NET 8 console application.
-It uses generic host to configure and resolve dependencies.
-The main responsibilities are app configuration, logging, startup activities.
+As a deployable unit, we use a .NET 8 console application.
+It employs a generic host to configure and resolve dependencies.
+The main responsibilities include app configuration, logging, and startup activities.

 #### Future considerations:
+**Type hierarchy**: We might consider using structs instead of classes for the widgets.
+This could potentially improve performance and reduce the memory footprint.

-1. We can consider using structs instead of classes for the widgets.
-Potentially it can improve performance and reduce memory footprint
+**Performance Optimization**: We might consider using structs instead of classes for the widgets.
+This could potentially improve performance and reduce the memory footprint.

-2. We will need to define a proper rendering standard.
-For now we are using IRenderOutput.cs but it is obviously not enough to represent the different output aspects
+**Rendering Standard**: We need to define a proper rendering standard.
+Currently, we use IRenderOutput.cs, but it is obviously not sufficient to represent the different output aspects.

-3. Validation of the input data.
-For now we are throwing exception on every non valid argument (like negative height or width) that is not really user friendly.
-We should implement some middleware that will convert exception into user messages or smth like this
+**Input Validation**: Currently, we throw an exception for every invalid argument (like negative height or width), which is not user-friendly.
+Implementing some middleware that converts exceptions into user messages or something similar should be considered.